Extrusion stopped mid-print

 Add the thermal paste to the heatbreak

 Especially if you were taking the hotend apart in order to clean it, before putting the hotend back together, don't forget to apply some thermal paste on the heatbreak thread that is in contact with the heatsink (the same kind of thermal paste used for computer processors).
 We are including a spare packet of thermal paste with our printers.
-If you don’t have some, any generic thermal paste should do the trick.
+If you don’t have any, some generic thermal paste should do the trick.
 Here’s what your heatbreak should look like with enough thermal paste.
 Refer to this guide (for MK3S/MK2.5S/MMU2S.
 For MK3/MK2.5, there is a separate guide) for more information about how to dismantle the extruder and the hotend.

 Lower the heatbed temperature